KDE/digikam-doc/post_processing/html_gallery.rst

 .. figure:: images/html_gallery_page8.webp

-Finaly, the HTML gallery generated is displayed in a browser.
+Finally, the HTML gallery generated is displayed in a browser.